ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/monitor-devices.md

 search.appverid: met150
 ---

-# View device reports in Microsoft 365 security
+# Device monitoring and reporting in Microsoft 365 security center

 Keep your devices secure, up-to-date, and spot potential threats in the Microsoft 365 security center.